-- Associate Clinical Professor, Health Sciences
+- Associate Clinical Professor, Exercise and Rehabilitation Sciences

 - Musculoskeletal Clinical Measures

 - Physical Therapy

 My interests reside in the area of running-related injury prediction and prevention, the use and/or misuse of simple clinical measures and their potential over application across varied populations and promoting undergraduate independent research.
 We have an ongoing investigation utilizing our 3-D Gait image capture system, Cybex isokinetic strength data and musculoskeletal clinical measures looking at their relationship to injury across collegiate distance runners.
 We have published a study looking at hip external and internal rotation differences between male and female collegiate distance runners and non runners.
 We have an abstract published on the clinical measure of straight leg raise and how it varies by lumbar spine position.
 A recent undergraduate directed study student of mine, a SHS 2019 graduate, was awarded the prestigious Undergraduate Researcher of The Year for the New England Chapter of the American College of Sports Medicine for her investigation titled “ Club Figure Skater Lower Extremity Physical Performance in and out of Skates”.

 - M.H.S.
 Orthopedic Health Science University of Indianapolis

 - S.C.S.
 Board-Certified Sports Physical Therapist American Board of Physical Therapy Specialties

 - C.S.C.S.
 Certified Strength and Conditioning Specialist National Strength and Conditioning Association

 - Variability of Clinical Measures Within Specific Athletic Populations

 PUBLICATIONS (Peer Reviewed Manuscripts):